Chief of the Naval Staff (Pakistan): History

 The Pakistan Navy was created from the partition of the Royal Indian Navy after the India's partition on 14/15 August of 1947.
 Direct appointments in the navy was in the responsibility of the British Admiralty who appointed Rear Admiral James Wilfred Jefford as Pakistan Navy's first Flag Officer Commanding (FOC).

-The post was changed to Commander-in-Chief when Vice-Admiral Mohammad Siddiq Choudri became the first native naval commander in 1953, and the title changed from Commander in Chief to Chief of Staff in 1969 with Vice-Admiral Muzaffar Hassan acting as Commander-in-Chief and Rear-Admiral Rashid Ahmad as Chief of Staff.
-On 20 March 1972, the renamed as "Chief of Naval Staff" (CNS) with Vice-Admiral H.H.
-Ahmed becoming the first chief of naval staff, though his rank was not elevated to four-star rank.
+The post was changed to Commander-in-Chief on 30 March 1950.
+On 20 March 1972, it was renamed Chief of Naval Staff (CNS) with Vice-Admiral Hasan Hafeez Ahmed becoming the first chief, though his rank was not elevated to four-star rank.

 The term of the superannuation was then constrained to three years in the office as opposed to four years and was made a permanent member of Joint Chiefs of Staff Committee.
 Since 1972, there have been 14 four-star rank admirals appointed as chiefs of naval staff by statute.
 The Prime Minister, with the President's confirmation, approved the nomination and appointment of the Chief of Naval Staff.

 The leadership of the navy is based in the Navy NHQ located in the vicinity of Air AHQ, and Army GHQ staff offices that form that JS HQ in the Rawalpindi District, Punjab, Pakistan.
 The CNS controls the navy, assisted by the civilians from the Navy Secretariat-III of the Ministry of Defence (MoD).

 The Chief of Naval Staff exercises its responsibility of completing operational, training and logistics commands.
 The CNS has several principal staff officers and controls the navy through seven principle staff commands directed by its appointed Deputy Chiefs of Naval Staff.